 For questions about foot care or to schedule an appointment with Erica Bee, LPN, CFCS, M.Ed, call (360) 622-8234 or (360) 622-2117.

 Foot care services at Orcas Senior Center are performed by a team of dedicated and highly qualified nurses.
-Meet the foot care program’s nurses, Robert Meyer, RN and Erica Bee, LPN, CFCS, M.Ed.
+Meet the foot care program’s nurse, Erica Bee, LPN, CFCS, M.Ed.

 Erica Bee, LPN, CFCS, M.Ed